 “Yes.
 An entire castle, given the correct sorcery.”

 “Wow.”
 I shake my head, at a loss for words.

 “Video game.
-You press buttons to make things happen, then it shows up on a glowing screen.
+You press buttons to make things happen, then your actions show up on a glowing screen.
 It’s electronic, though, not magic.”

 “What is ‘electronic?’ ”

 “Not all of us can swing swords and cast spells.”

 Before I can reply, the barkeep arrives with two plates of food.

 “Our thanks.”
 Ren gives him a couple of coins.
 The barkeep takes them and walks away.

 Ren reaches in his carry and pulls out two wooden cups and a leathery bladder.
 He pours us water from its tapered end, then stows the bladder and starts eating, cutting with his knife and shoving meat in his mouth.